 Explore flats fishing from a kayak or small boat among the canals and marshy flats near Hernando Beach.
 For both fresh and saltwater fishing in Florida, an annual license is required and can be purchased from such places as WalMart, sporting goods stores and bait shops.
-View online or download a 2016 Florida Saltwater Fishing Regulations Guide by clicking here.
-Take advantage of License Free Saltwater Fishing Days June 4th and 5th.
+View saltwater fishing regulations online.
+Be sure to take advantage of License Free Saltwater Fishing Days every year.

 Plan a half or full-day guided offshore adventure with a professional charter service.
 Choose among licensed fishing Captains familiar with local waters.
 No fishing license or gear is required; your guide takes care of everything.
 Charter fishing services are listed here.

 For a powerful surge on land, go off-road and drive trails within the Croom Motorcycle Area.

 Part of the Withlacoochee State Forest, the 2,600 acre Croom Motorcycle Area is the only state-run property devoted exclusively to off highway vehicles (OHVs).
 This popular attraction features miles of trails that include hardwood hammocks, scrubland and jump areas created from mining pits.
 The Croom Motorcycle Area also offers separate trails for BMX and mountain bikers.
 There are areas set aside for training and young riders as well.